infracost/infracost-atlantis/examples/conftest/README.md

      --enable-policy-checks
    ```
 5. Send a pull request in GitHub to change something in Terraform, note the policy checks are performed.
-6. Experiment with different cost policies by editing the policy file generated in the pre_workflow_hook.
+6. Experiment with different cost policies by editing `policy.rego`.

 ## Usage